 Betsy earned her M.B.A. from Stanford University, and received her J.D. from the University of California, Berkeley School of Law.
 Her career experience includes working at the law firms of Wilson Sonsini Goodrich & Rosati (Palo Alto), Sullivan & Cromwell (New York), and Milbank, Tweed, Hadley & McCloy (Los Angeles), as both a litigator and corporate attorney.
 In addition, she previously worked in the area of investigations and forensic accounting for Navigant Consulting and PricewaterhouseCoopers.

-Ms. Lear served as Deputy General Counsel to the Honorable William H. Webster in conducting an investigation on behalf of the Los Angeles Police Commission regarding emergency response to a civil disturbance in Los Angeles.
+Betsy maintains a longtime pro bono commitment.
+She served as Deputy General Counsel to the Honorable William H. Webster during the Los Angeles Police Commission’s investigation of the emergency response to the civil disturbance in the city in 1992.

 Betsy also is a member of the Stanford Graduate School of Business Alumni Consulting Team, where she provides pro bono guidance to not for profit organizations to help them become more successful.